 Many of you might not like the flavor of licorice but let me tell you it works!
 It has a long history as a digestive discomfort healer.
 It has the ability to heal the esophageal, stomach and intestinal lining by increasing the secretion of protective mucus that lines the gastrointestinal tract.
 This lining is a “key component of the stomach’s defense against the erosive properties of acid.”

 As prescribed, I chew two tablets 20 minutes before each meal.
-It’s definitely noticeable and has helped me wean down to 3 times per week vs. every day, twice a day.
+It’s definitely noticeable and has helped me wean down off the Prilosec I was on many years ago.